Introduction

 What should I do if I encounter rebar while breaking concrete?

-Yes, if you hit rebar, switch to a cutting tool or a chisel designed for metal to safely remove it without damaging your tools.
+If you come across rebar, switch to a cutting tool or a metal chisel to safely remove it without harming your other tools.

 How can I dispose of broken concrete after the project?

-Yes, you can take broken concrete to a local recycling facility, or check with your municipality for guidelines on disposal and recycling options.
+Broken concrete can be taken to a local recycling facility, or you can check with your municipality for specific disposal and recycling options.

 What are some tips for maintaining my hand tools after use?